 How Companies and Implementers Ignore the Research

 System implementers are not adjusting their approach to be considerate of the research in this area.
-The results for many decades now is consistent in showing that more complex forecasting techniques do not improve forecastability of difficult to forecast items and certainly do not pay off given their implementation investment, and long-term maintenance costs.
-A perfect example of this is the Crostons method, a method that Wayne Fu of Servigistics and myself discuss in this are an article as a highly complex formula which is very popular in software, but which has extremely limited areas where it can defeat many periods moving average.
+The results for many decades now is consistent in showing that more complex forecasting techniques do not improve forecastability of challenging to forecast items and certainly do not pay off given their implementation investment, and long-term maintenance costs.
+A perfect example of this is the Crostons method, a method that Wayne Fu of Servigistics and myself discuss in this are an article as a highly complex formula which is very popular in software.
+However it has minimal areas where it can defeat many periods moving average.

 Reorder Points Don’t Provide Visibility?

 Even the most sophisticated cost optimizer solution for supply planning will not provide visibility if the forecast is of poor quality.
-On the other hand, products that have very low forecast error and are primarily a level forecast also do not benefit from forecasting effort beyond simple automation.
+On the other hand, products that have shallow forecast errors and are primarily a level forecast also do not benefit from forecasting effort beyond simple automation.
 This is because a level forecast is emulated with a reorder point.
-That is they provide the same result to supply planning.
+That is, they provide the same result to supply planning.

 - Many companies are spending time forecasting items that are not “forecastable.”

-- This approach has had decades to prove itself out and has failed to improve forecast accuracy both at any company I have consulting with and in meta-analysis in the academic literature.
+- This approach has had decades to prove itself out.
+It has failed to improve forecast accuracy both at any company I have consulting with and in meta-analysis in the academic literature.